The life of Michael Morpurgo OBE, as a biography, and autobiographical stories.

 Reviews of Michael Morpurgo: War Child to War Horse

-- ‘Maggie Fergusson explores the ‘six selfs’ of the author …Morpurgo has written seven stories reflecting on these roles and they are a joy to read’ Sunday Telegraph
+- ‘A boy of 10, a soldier, a teacher, an entrepreneur, a performer and a crusader …Morpurgo has written seven stories reflecting on these roles and they are a joy to read’ Sunday Telegraph